cnjinhao/nana-docs/source/02-Getting Started.md

 Line 6 defines a `nana::label` object to display a text string.
 The label object is created in the form.
 A widget is a visual element in the user interface.

 Line 7 sets the caption of the label object.
 Every widget has a caption for displaying a title.
-In this line, there is a string within a macro named `STR`, this macro is a literal string wrapper used to easy switch the application between UNICODE and ASCII version.

 Line 8 makes the form visible.

 Line 9 passes the control of the application to Nana.
 At this point, the program enters the event loop for waiting for and receiving a user action, such as mouse move, mouse click and keyboard press.
 The function `nana::exec` blocks till `form` is destroyed, and what the example demonstrate is that the program exits when a user closes the window.

 ![Figure 1.1 Hello Nana](HelloNana.jpg)

 Now, you can run the program on your own machine.
 But firstly you should have Nana C++ Library installed in your system.
-A method to install is explained in [Installation Library Documentation](http://nanapro.org/en-us/help/instl_lib_doc.htm) in Nana Programmer`s Guide.
+A method to install is explained in [Installation Library Documentation](http://nanapro.org/en-us/help/instl_lib_doc.htm) in Nana Programmer`s Guide or [in the wiki](https://github.com/qPCR4vir/nana-docs/wiki/Installation)

-\subsection Event Making An Event
+\subsection Event Responding an Event
 The second example shows how to respond a user action.
 To receive a user action, an event handler should be registered to a widget.
 Nana waits for a user action and invokes the event handler of the corresponding event.
 The example application consists of a button that the user can click to quit.

-\code
-	#include <nana/gui/wvl.hpp>
-	#include <nana/gui/widgets/button.hpp>
-	int main()
-	{
-		using namespace nana;
-		form fm;
-		button btn(fm, 0, 0, 100, 20);
-		btn.caption(STR("Quit"));
-		btn.events().click(API::exit);
-		fm.show();
-		exec();
-	}
-\endcode
+\include Examples\helloword_quit.cpp

 This source code is similar to Hello Nana, except that we are using a button instead of a label, and we are making an event to respond a user click.
 Every widget class has a set of methods to make events,